 When looking at how SEO works it’s important to also consider off-page SEO factors.
 These are the factors that you may not be able to directly influence so easily but can still play a part in your ranking.
 They include helping search engines determine your website’s trustworthiness, relevance, popularity and authority.
 Among the off-page elements that can affect your website ranking are:

 There are a number of other off-page factors that play a part in how SEO works that you can certainly influence.
-These include: having a well-optimised Google My Business page, NAP citations (Name, Address, Phone), Business reviews, content marketing and social signals and we will cover these in our next blog.
+These include: having a well-optimised Google My Business page, NAP citations (Name, Address, Phone), Business reviews, content marketing and social signals and we will cover these in our next blog: How To Improve SEO Ranking On Google.

 It might seem like search engine optimisation is a minefield.
 However, as we highlighted at the beginning, if you get the basics right, do it consistently and follow Google’s best practice guidelines your website has a very good chance of ranking for some valuable terms that will drive high-quality visitors to your website and increase the opportunity for direct bookings.